lauradang/wiki-notes/README.md

 - [Style Transfer](https://lauradang.gitbook.io/notes/machine-learning/research-papers/style-transfer)
 - [Convolutional Neural Network Notes](https://lauradang.gitbook.io/notes/machine-learning/convolutional-neural-networks)

-## About Me

-My name is Laura Dang, and I'm a Statistics and Computational Mathematics student at the University of Waterloo.
+## What is this page?

 This is an open space where I can dump all my programming knowledge, whether it be for work, side projects, or just learning in general.

 Feel free to look around!

 ![](giphy.gif)